Stefanistkuhl/obsidianschule/2.Klasse/English/😶‍🌫️Ehngtiger.md

 Addiction amongst youth and what we can do about it!

 Hi everyone!
-Today I want to write about addiction amonst young people.
-A statistic from PKA Resaearch from 2019 inspired me to pick up this topic.
-As i am young myself, i felt the need to write about this.
+Today I want to write about addiction amongst young people.
+A statistic from PKA Research from 2019 inspired me to pick up this topic.
+As I am young myself, I felt the need to write about this.

-First of all, lets break down the results: The main results from the bar chart show that by far marijuana is the most common addiction amonst UK youth which is followed by alcohol and presription drugs.
-For age 18-26 prescription drugs lead the chart.
+First of all, let's break down the results: The main results from the bar chart show that by far marijuana is the most common addiction amongst UK youth, which is followed by alcohol and prescription drugs.
+For age 18-26, prescription drugs lead the chart.

 Now, you might ask yourself how addictions can affect the lives of young people.
 Most effects can be categorized into physical and social issues.
-Physical issues are for example the damage to your liver that is caused by Alcoholconsumption.
-Arguing with your friends and faminly would be an example for a social issue.
+Physical issues are for example the damage to your liver that is caused by Alcohol consumption.
+Arguing with your friends and family would be an example for a social issue.

-Lets think about what schools can do to prevent this.
-In my opinion pupils should be educated about the risks of comsuming drugs and if they plan to try them anyways information on how they can do that in a safe and controlled environment should be provided.
+Let's think about what schools can do to prevent this.
+In my opinion pupils should be educated about the risks of consuming drugs and if they plan to try them anyway information on how they can do that in a safe and controlled environment should be provided.

 What do you think about that?
-If you have any more thoughts about it feel free to leave a comment and join the disccusion down below.
+If you have any more thoughts about it, feel free to leave a comment and join the discussion down below.